fltk-rs/demos/README.md

 Also the fltk-rs repo has an [examples directory](https://github.com/MoAlyousef/fltk-rs/tree/master/fltk/examples) for several standalone examples.

 The current demos include:
-- Creating an async web todo app using fltk, reqwest, serde and tokio.
+- web-todo: Creating an async web todo app using fltk, reqwest, serde and tokio.
-- Creating a media player using fltk and the vlc crate.
+- libvlc: Creating a media player using fltk and the vlc crate.
+- musicplayer: Creating a music player using custom widgets and the soloud crate.
-- Opengl demo for opengl drawing in an fltk GlWindow.
+- opengl: Raw OpenGL drawing in an fltk GlWindow.
+- gl_loader: Use the gl crate (An OpenGL function pointer loader) to do OpenGL drawing.
+- wgpu: Use wgpu-rs for gpu accelerated drawing.
+- pixels: Use the pixels crate to draw a wgpu accelerated framebuffer.
+- framebuffer: Using fltk for framebuffer drawing.
+- pixels: Create live drawn animations using the pixels crate.
+- plotters: Use plotters for live plotting (drawing animations) with fltk.
+- raqote: Use raqote for custom drawing.

 The demos can be run by accessing any of the directories and running:
 ```